glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 Start Command: cd /BreezyVoice && python api.py
 ```

-Set the **Instance Idle Retention Period** to 10 minutes and the **Maximum Number of Instances** to 5.
+Set the `Instance Idle Retention Period` to 10 minutes and the `Maximum Number of Instances` to 5.

 ![image-20251124152629841](../docs-images/p17auto-deploy/04.png)

 Finally, click `Confirm` to complete the configuration.

-### View Configuration Information
+### Configuration Information

-Once the configuration is completed, you will see the corresponding service link and the details of the configuration.
+Once the configuration is complete, you will see the corresponding service link and the details of the configuration.

 ![image-20250527162928849](../docs-images/p17auto-deploy/05.png)